 While all of the RIRs require their registrants to keep their primary contact information up-to- date, the RIRs also offer the capability to add additional contacts and contact information to records in their databases.
 Operators are encouraged to add/maintain the NOC contact information where they have RIR objects.
 Operators are also encouraged to make use of the ‘remarks’ field (where applicable) to further aid users in making contact information or other useful information easy to obtain.

-AFRINIC, APNIC and RIPE maintain a whois system that combine Internet resource registration with their own Internet Route Registry.
+AFRINIC, APNIC and RIPE maintain a whois system that combines Internet resource registration with their own Internet Route Registry.
 For objects in these databases, operators should create/maintain a NOC role object and include that object in the “tech-c” attribute of AUT-NUM, INETNUM, INET6NUM, AS-SET, and ROUTE-SET objects.
 The use of the ‘remarks’ attribute also allows for the documentation of contact information, and can be added to the above object types and also to ROUTE and ROUTE6 objects (discussed later).

 MNTNER objects